Long Term Disability

 Some policies exclude coverage for anything that is not "objectively verifiable."
 Objectively verifiable may be defined as proof of disability from an x-ray or some other diagnostic test.
 Unfortunately, pain and many other conditions cannot be x-rayed.

 Watch for policies or plans with these exclusions or limitations of coverage.
 Ask an experienced disability lawyer to help you determine what you plan covers.

 How do I file a long term disability claim?

 The process for filing a long term disability claim will be set forth in your plan document.
 You may have been given a summary of it when you were hired or when your employer adopted the plan.
-It may have an outline of the claim procedure.
-But usually, you will have to get the entire plan from the plan administrator, which is usually the insurance company who provides the benefits.
+It may have an outline of the claim procedure, but usually, you will have to get the entire plan from the plan administrator, which is usually the insurance company that provides the benefits.

 You must follow all of the prescribed procedures in the plan in order to preserve your rights.
 Adhering to the rules at the early stages of your claim and any appeal can make the difference between success and failure in a subsequent lawsuit to enforce your rights.

 How long do I have to file a long term disability claim?